dhamaker/UXNotes/topics/blockchain-ux.md

-[outro]  This has been The Talk with TechWise a look at technologies that impact our lives and work.
+[outro]  This has been The Talk with TechWise where we take a practical look beneath the hype of technologies that impact our lives and work.
 (Our guest has been...).
-Beneath the hype.